Gincioks/PicoTuner/README.md

 Model weigths put in base folder.
 Folder should have atleast 3 file: params.json, tokenizer.model, consolidated.\*\*.pth

+## Contributions

+Contributions are welcome!
+If you have ideas for improvements or have found a bug, please open an issue or submit a pull request.

+## License

+PicoTuner is open-source software licensed under the MIT license.

 TODO:

-Model args | Needs change
+Model args: Needs change

-repeat_kv | Needs change
+repeat_kv: Needs change

-Attention | Needs change
+Attention: Needs change